danegottwald/Lane-Lane-Availability/README.md

-# Lap-Lane-Availability
+# Lap Lane Illuminator
-This is a project I worked on to solve an issue that I would consistently encounter when working admissions at my local public swimming pool.
+Code behind my custom made Arduino and GUI powered lightboard that displays the currently open parts of my local pool.
-# Problem
+# Background
-As an employee, we were given weekly schedules that depicted how the pool would be structure on a day-to-day basis.
-One problem with this is that these were only available for us in the office, so numerous times throughout the day I would have visitors ask what parts of the pool were open and it hindered the flow of swimmers into the facility.
-I figured a solution would be a way to broadcast the information we were given to the visitors by creating an arduino powered light board that depicted the open parts of the pool with a simple array of lit and unlit LEDs representing the open and closed parts respectively.
+As a front desk employee at my local swimming pool, we were given weekly schedules that depicted how the pool would be structured on a day-to-day basis.
+One problem with this system is that these schedules were only available for us in the office.
+As a result, numerous times throughout the day I would have visitors stop and ask for every section of the pool that were open at that time and future times.
+Although this was not an issue in itself to me, I knew many visitors came to the pool to get in, workout, and begin the rest of their day, so I set out to streamline that process.
+I figured a solution would be a way to broadcast the information we were given to the visitors by creating an arduino powered lightboard that depicted the open parts of the pool with a simple array of lit and unlit LEDs representing the open and closed parts of the pool respectively.